-These basic, yet prudent, home security measures offer some degree of protection for your home and family while you are enjoying a little time away from it all.
+These basic, yet prudent, home security measures offer some degree of protection for you and your home:

-- Be mindful of social media posts.
-It is natural to be excited about your upcoming vacation, but when you share these things on social media, you are letting other people know that your house will be unoccupied on certain dates.
-It is always best to share about your vacation after you return.
+If you're traveling for vacation, it's natural to be excited.
+But when you share these things on social media, you're letting other people know your house will be unoccupied on certain dates.
+It's always best to share details and photos about your vacation after you return.

 The more occupied your home appears, the less attractive it will be as a target to criminals.